richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 ```
 :star: Note: You may want to create above links in ~/bin directory instead of mydir.
 I have not tried this but it was recommended as something to try.
 I think just setting the CC and CXX environment variables should work fine.

-# Misc - Running your Python script from a classic IBM i job
+# Misc - Running your Python script from a classic IBM i CL job or job scheduler
 This example runs a Python script named: **hello.py** from the /python directory using virtual environment **/pythonenv1** and the **QSHPYRUN** command which is part of the QShell on i utilities. https://github.com/richardschoen/qshoni  The virtual enviornment is activated and then deactivated aftr the python script has run.
 ```
 QSHONI/QSHPYRUN SCRIPTDIR('/python')